Everything PR News

 The AI Reputation Stack

+Layer 1 — Primary records.
 Court filings.
 Government documents.
 ICC warrants.
 UN resolutions.
 Sanctions designations.
 Regulatory filings.
 The bedrock the engines treat as ground truth.
-For the Putin summary: the 2023 ICC arrest warrant [8], UN General Assembly Resolution 68/262 on Crimea [5], United States and European Union sanctions designations.

-Wikipedia, primarily.
-Britannica, the CIA World Factbook, and a small set of reference works.
+Layer 2 — Encyclopedic sources.
+Wikipedia primarily.
+Britannica, the CIA World Factbook, a small set of reference works.
 Heavy retrieval weight.
 Wikipedia revision histories are permanent, contested, and high-leverage.

+Layer 3 — Wire and institutional reporting.
 Reuters, AP, AFP, the BBC.
 The New York Times, Wall Street Journal, Financial Times, Washington Post for English-language coverage.
-The engines treat these as authoritative for current events.
+Treated as authoritative for current events.

-The Economist, Foreign Affairs, peer-reviewed analysis, and established trade press.
+Layer 4 — Long-form publications.
+The Economist, Foreign Affairs, peer-reviewed analysis, established trade press.
 Medium-high retrieval weight.
-These shape interpretive framing the engines incorporate.
+Shapes interpretive framing.

-The institution’s own properties with schema.
+Layer 5 — Owned and amplified communications.
+The institution's own properties with schema.
 Op-eds placed in third-party outlets.
 Press releases.
 Conference appearances.
 Social media.
 The traditional PR product.
-Lowest retrieval weight on its own — influences upper layers indirectly when citations are picked up.
+Lowest retrieval weight on its own.
+Influences upper layers indirectly when citations are picked up.

-The Western PR Layer
+The Western PR layer

 It worked, for a window.
 Western coverage of Russia in 2007 was meaningfully different from Western coverage in 2017.
 Some of that delta was the result of events.
 A meaningful portion was the result of a sustained communications operation.

 None of these levers are available through communications alone.
-The PR layer that worked in 2010 was not built for retrieval.

 The Putin case does not mean traditional PR is finished.
-It is not.

-Traditional PR still influences institutions.
+Press relationships still produce coverage.
+Reporters' work still gets cited by the engines.
+The placement layer feeds the retrieval layer at one or two removes.
 Sponsored research, conference appearances, expert positioning, and the credibility infrastructure around a brand or a leader continue to shape what credentialed sources say.
 Those credentialed sources are among the inputs the engines weigh.
+Wikipedia editors source from journalism.
+Coverage shapes citations.
+Citations shape articles.
+Articles shape AI summaries.

 What has changed is the final step.
 PR no longer controls the summary the engines repeat.
 The summary is now the product of source authority, primary records, structured data, and the engines' weights.
 Traditional PR is one input into that system.
 It is no longer the system.